Analysis | Trump unleashed a torrent of disinformation about voter fraud at the debate

 Trump unleashed a barrage of false, unproven and sometimes unintelligible claims about mail-in voting.
-Joe Biden disputed some of them in broad terms, but there was otherwise no indication for the casual viewer that Trump was inventing and exaggerating the true threat of voter fraud come Nov.
+Democratic presidential nominee Joe Biden disputed some of them in broad terms, but there was otherwise no indication for the casual viewer that Trump was inventing and exaggerating the true threat of voter fraud come Nov.
 3.

-Let’s run through some of Trump’s claims, versus what the actual record shows.
+Let’s run through some of Trump’s claims, vs. what the actual record shows.

-“When you have an 80 million ballots sent in and swamping the system, you know it can’t be done.”
+“When you have 80 million ballots sent in and swamping the system, you know it can’t be done.”

 This contradicts what Trump’s own postmaster general, Louis DeJoy, has repeatedly said.
-He told the Senate in last month that the Postal Service would be able to deliver the ballots “securely and on time,” calling it a “sacred duty.”
+DeJoy told the Senate last month that the Postal Service would be able to deliver the ballots “securely and on time,” calling it a “sacred duty.”
 He added just last week that Trump’s claims that it can’t handle the ballots are “incorrect.”
-(DeJoy, it bears noting, is a Trump loyalist and was a top fundraiser for him.
+(DeJoy, it bears noting, is a Trump loyalist and was a top fundraiser for him.)

-“There is fraud.
+“There’s fraud.
 They found them in creeks. … They are being dumped in rivers.
 This is a horrible thing for our country.”

 This appears to refer to a situation in Wisconsin in which three trays of mail were found in a ditch off a highway.
 (Trump’s claim has shifted from “riverbed” to now “river” and “creeks.”)
-But that included all kinds of mail; not just absentee ballots, of which “several” were found, according to officials.
+But that included all kinds of mail — not just absentee ballots, of which “several” were found, according to officials.
 What’s more, it’s not established whether the absentee ballots had even been completed.
 Put plainly, the Postal Service is investigating, but there’s no evidence of wrongdoing, much less fraud.

 “They found ballots in a wastepaper basket three days ago, and they all had the name — military ballots, they were military — they all had the name Trump on them.”

 Trump’s claim is false.
-The FBI initially said all nine of the discarded ballots were for Trump, but later amended that to say that 7 of 9 were (the other two had been resealed without establishing whom the votes were for).
-What’s more, there are very logical, non-nefarious explanations for it, as The Post’s Philip Bump noted, with officials citing confusion over precisely what the pieces of mail were and opening them.
+The FBI initially said all nine of the discarded ballots were for Trump, but later amended that to say that seven of the nine were (the other two had been resealed without establishing whom the votes were for).
+What’s more, there are very logical, non-nefarious explanations for it, as The Washington Post’s Philip Bump noted, with officials citing confusion over precisely what the pieces of mail were and opening them.
 There was also controversy over the Justice Department issuing a statement that included who the votes on the ballot were for — which invited allegations that DOJ was yet again furthering Trump’s political goals.

 “They sent two in a Democrat area — they sent out 1,000 ballots.
 Everybody got two ballots.
 This is going to be a fraud like you’ve never seen.”

 This appears to refer to a situation in Fairfax County, Va., that surfaced last week, in which more than 1,400 people received duplicate absentee ballots — something officials attributed to a printing error.
-Fairfax is indeed heavily Democratic.
+Fairfax County is indeed heavily Democratic.
 But there are safeguards in place preventing people from actually voting twice, which would negate the possibility of fraud.

 “Take a look at what happened in Manhattan. … Take a look at Carolyn Maloney’s race.
 They have no idea what happened.”

-Rep. Maloney’s (D-N.Y.) primary remained unresolved for weeks because of disputed ballots, but again, there is no hint of fraud there, and neither side is even alleging any.
+Rep. Carolyn B. Maloney’s (D-N.Y.) primary remained unresolved for weeks because of disputed ballots, but again, there is no hint of fraud there, and neither side is even alleging any.
 The issue there was a postmarking process that election officials acknowledged had problems.
 If Trump wants to argue this is an example of mail ballots creating problems in areas that have expanded their use during the coronavirus pandemic, sure.
 But he’s often connected it to actual fraud, which like his other allegations is unsubstantiated.

 “Take a look at what happened in New Jersey.”

-There were allegations of fraud in Paterson, N.J.'s elections in May, but Trump has often exaggerated them by suggesting the 19 percent of ballots that were rejected there were fraudulent.
-In fact, many of them were rejected for valid reasons or precisely because the city has focused so much on scrutinizing ballots to root out potential fraud, due to past instances of fraudulent voting there.
+There were allegations of fraud in elections in Paterson, N.J., in May, but Trump has often exaggerated them by suggesting the 19 percent of ballots that were rejected there were fraudulent.
+In fact, many of them were rejected for valid reasons or precisely because the city has focused so much on scrutinizing ballots to root out potential fraud, because of past instances of fraudulent voting there.
 Officials in Paterson emphasize the circumstances of what occurred there would be difficult to replicate most anywhere else.

 “In Philadelphia, they went in to watch.
 They were called poll watchers — a very safe, very nice thing.
 They were thrown out.
 They weren’t allowed to watch.
 You know why?
-Because bad things happen in Philadelphia, bad things.”
+Cause bad things happen in Philadelphia, bad things.”

 As the Philadelphia Inquirer reports, this is also much ado about not a whole lot:

-… There were several reasons why elections staff did not allow members of the public to arbitrarily enter their offices.
+There were several reasons elections staff did not allow members of the public to arbitrarily enter their offices.
 The Trump campaign has no poll watchers approved to work in Philadelphia at the moment.
 There are no actual polling places open in the city right now.
 And elections officials are following coronavirus safety regulations, such as those limiting the number of people indoors.It’s true that voters were casting ballots Tuesday, but the locations where they were doing so are satellite elections offices where mail ballots can be requested, completed, and submitted.
 Poll watchers don’t have the same rights at such locations as they do at traditional polling places on Election Day, officials said.

 “Did you see what’s going on?
 Take a look at West Virginia — mailmen selling the ballots.
 They are being sold.”

-West Virginia officials say they have no record of mailmen allegedly selling ballots.
-There was one instance in which a mailman pleaded guilty to fraud for changing the party on absentee ballot requests — which he said was intended as a joke — but he didn’t change any actual votes.
+West Virginia officials say they have no record of letter carriers allegedly selling ballots.
+There was one instance in which a letter carrier pleaded guilty to fraud for changing the party on absentee ballot requests — which he said was intended as a joke — but he didn’t change any actual votes.
 And again, this is nowhere close to what Trump suggests.

 “They say you have to have your ballot in by November 10.
 November 10.
 That means that’s seven days after the election, in theory, should have been announced.”